MikeKosinov/kpnu-students-automation/README.md

 ---

-This test automation project is developed for KPNU students.
+This test automation project is developed for KPNU **KN1-M25** study group.
 Purpose of this framework to gain a practical experience in automation testing.

 Used app for automation "Automation exersice"